makersacademy/airport_challenge/README.md

 1. Ensuring that takeoff is prevented when the weather is stormy
 2. Ensuring landing is prevented when the weather is stormy

+With more time, I would have continued with the draft test I have in my spec file (which is commented out).

 ## Getting started

 To run this on your computer, complete the following steps: